 The Bachelor of Science in Exceptional Student Education (BS-ESE) at CFK provides an opportunity for aspiring educators to become Florida certified teachers ready to embark on rewarding, in-demand careers in K-12 schools.
 The degree program trains and educates individuals to assist and empower children with disabilities who need specially designed instruction and related services.
-Graduates of the program will be eligible to earn Florida Professional Teacher Certifications in Exceptional Student Education (ESE), Reading, and English for Speakers of Other Languages (ESOL).
+Students will prepare for a Florida Professional Teaching Certification in Exceptional Student Education (ESE) with Reading and English as a Second Language (ESOL) Endorsements.

 Criteria and Coursework